Factorised scattering and (non)integrability for marginally deformed $ AdS_5/CFT_4 $: Deformed GM backgrounds

-where we denote $\dot{V}=\sigma \partial_\sigma V$ and $V' = \partial_\eta V$.
+where we denote, $\dot{V}=\sigma \partial_\sigma V$ and $V' = \partial_\eta V$.

-Below, we consider some simple examples of $V(\sigma , \eta)$ including the abelian T-dual (ATD) and non-Abelian T-dual (also known as Sfetsos-Thompson (ST)) backgrounds.
-Clearly, in the limit of the vanishing deformation ($\xi \rightarrow 0$), one smoothly recovers the $\mathcal{N}=2$ solution of \cite{Roychowdhury:2021eas}.
+Below, we illustrate upon with some simple examples of $V(\sigma , \eta)$, including the $\xi$- deformed ATD and $\xi$- deformed ST. Clearly, in the limit of the vanishing deformation ($\xi \rightarrow 0$), one smoothly recovers the $\mathcal{N}=2$ solution of \cite{Roychowdhury:2021eas}.